Partner – Orkes – NPI EA (cat=Spring)

 7. Accessing the Camera Using OpenCV

 So far, we’ve seen how to perform face detection on loaded images.
-But most of the time, we want to do it in real-time.
-To be able to do that, we need to access the camera.
+But most of the time, we want to do it in real time, and to do that, we need to access the camera.

-However, to be able to show an image from a camera, we need a few additional things, apart from the obvious — a camera.
+However, to show an image from a camera, we need a few things besides the obvious—a camera.
 To show the images, we’ll use JavaFX.

 Since we’ll be using an ImageView to display the pictures our camera has taken, we need a way to translate an OpenCV Mat to a JavaFX Image: